-You can use session management to ensure that when a player disconnects, some data is kept and accurately assigned back to that player when they reconnect.
+You can use session management to keep data when a player disconnects and accurately reassign it to the player when they reconnect.

 Linking data to players

-To reassign data to the right player when they reconnect, we need to link this data to the player.
+To reassign data to the correct player when they reconnect, you need to link this data to the player.

 The clientId generated by Netcode for GameObjects (Netcode) can't be used, because it generates when a player connects and is disposed of when they disconnect.
 That ID may then be assigned to a different player if they connect to the server after the first one disconnected.

 To properly link data to a specific player, we need an ID that isn't tied to the current connection, but persists through time and is unique to that player.
 Some options include